Alumni profile

 Hon Jacinta Allan MP was elected as the Member for Bendigo East in September 1999 at the age of 25, making her the youngest woman to ever be elected to the Victorian Parliament.

-She is currently Member for Bendigo East, Minister for Transport Infrastructure and Leader of the House in the Andrews Labor Government that was elected in 2014 and is a member of the class of 1995.
+She is currently Premier of Victoria and Member for Bendigo East, and is a member of the La Trobe class of 1995.

 Since being elected in her hometown, Jacinta has ensured the bond between herself and La Trobe - where she holds a Bachelor of Arts (Hons) - has remained.